Skip to Main content Open mobile menu Close mobile menu

 A charge-neutral information carrier could cut energy waste from computing, now that it can potentially be transported within chips.

-The post ‘Exciton surfing’ could enable next-gen energy, computing and communications tech appeared first on Engineering Research News.
+The post ‘Exciton surfing’ could enable next-gen energy, computing and communications tech appeared first on Michigan Engineering News.

 The nanofibers recycled from Kevlar vests are harnessed in a biomimetic design to help solve a battery’s longevity problem.